 In Hong Kong at the beginning of Coronavirus it was all about stockpiling and face masks – this was right after Chinese New Year in February.

-The government offices were closed… the library, the swimming pools … and the kids didn’t have to go to school.
+The government offices are closed… the library, the swimming pools … and the kids don’t have to go to school.
 But socially we were still the same.
-We still went to meetings ….to the construction site, and we still had to go out to get groceries.
+We still go to meetings ….to the construction site, and we still had to go out to get groceries.

 Mid-March, the UK Prime Minister talked about creating ‘herd immunity’, which freaked out all the people living overseas who then fled back to Hong Kong.

 So even though they were supposed to be ‘self-isolating’ at home for fourteen days some still went out for lunch.. for fish balls… noodles.
 Then last week there were cases in Lan Kwai Fong and also pubs… and some gyms as well.
 Now the government has banned the sale of alcohol in pubs and some restaurants – mainly pubs.
 And this is hurting the economy.

 In Hong Kong, if they suspect you have the virus they send you away to quarantine in a place in FoTan.
 It is a brand new public housing block.
 There is no-one else living there and they use it like ‘quarters’ so people can be monitored.
 These are special measures.

 But the bizarre thing is we still have to go out to work.

 We can still go to restaurants.
 In Hong Kong we normally have a plate of rice for l